Orca Slicer

 Print Quality

-Users often share that their prints come out cleaner, with fewer surface artifacts and more precise hole dimensions, especially when printing functional parts.
+Features like Seam Painting and Polyhole Fix help improve surface smoothness and pressure ka dimensional formula for pressure accuracy and max flow rate formula.
+Users often share that their prints come out cleaner, with fewer surface artifacts and more precise orca hole size dimensions, especially when printing functional parts.

 Filament Usage & Efficiency

+Advanced infill strategies like Lightning Infill allow Slicer to save material while maintaining strength.
 This can help reduce filament costs over time, especially for prototypes and large-scale prints.

 Note: These results are based on community reports and general experiences.
 Actual performance will vary depending on your printer model, hardware, settings, and filament type.